pemtr2024/pemtr2024.github.io/program/index.md

 #### 09:30 - 10:00

+{% highlight coffeescript %}

-* 09:30 - 09:40 Prof. Mahmoud El-Samanty, Organizing Chair, Associate Professor at The Department of Mechatronics and Robotics, E-JUST
+09:30 - 09:40 Prof. Mahmoud El-Samanty, Organizing Chair, Associate Professor at The Department of Mechatronics and Robotics, E-JUST

-* 09:40 - 09:50 Prof. Amr El-Taweel, Dean of School of Innovative Design Engineering, E-JUST
+09:40 - 09:50 Prof. Amr El-Taweel, Dean of School of Innovative Design Engineering, E-JUST

+{% endhighlight %}

 ---